 The streets of West London come alive every August Bank Holiday weekend as London celebrates Europe's biggest street festival – the Notting Hill Carnival.

 With a Caribbean theme that sees West London packed with steel bands, Calypso music and tempting food stalls, the Notting Hill Carnival is a huge party.
-And everyone is invited!
+And everyone is invited to this Caribbean festival!

 Expect a sea of colour as amazing floats and costumed performers wind their way through the streets of London.
 Whether you want to join in the fun or simply watch the crowds go by, don't miss the chance to be part of one of London's biggest and best annual events.